top of page

 "We don’t blame people for food poisoning when the food is bad.
 So why do we blame people when the substance is toxic?"

 I’ve spent years trying to understand my own relationship with alcohol (among other things).
-Yes, it’s complex—there’s personality, sensitivity, life conditions.
+Yes, it’s complex, there’s personality, sensitivity, and life conditions.
 But what if we’re not giving enough weight to the actual substance?
 What if the very thing we’re consuming is the problem?

 This isn’t about blaming the bottle for every issue.
-But what I’ve learned—personally and professionally—is that for many of us, alcohol isn’t just a casual drink.
+What I’ve learned personally and professionally is that for many of us, alcohol isn’t just a casual drink.
 It’s a neurochemical disruptor that hits sensitive systems like a bomb.

 Take me, for example.
-I’ve always been like a walking thermometer—my body reacts to things most people seem fine with.
-Gluten, hormones, stress—you name it.
-By the time I was eight, I was hospitalised with unexplained gut issues.
+I’ve always been like a walking thermometer.
+My body reacts to things most people seem fine with.
+Gluten, hormones, stress - you name it.
+By the time I was eight, I was hospitalized with unexplained gut issues.
 No one had answers.
-Fast-forward to adulthood, and it’s clear: my body wasn’t “overreacting”—it was responding appropriately to things that were never good for it in the first place.
+Fast-forward to adulthood, and it’s clear: my body wasn’t “overreacting,” it was responding appropriately to things that were never good for it in the first place.

 Alcohol was one of those things.
 I’d drink, and everything would unravel.
 And I know I’m not alone.